I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Hiking Kilimanjaro becomes increasingly difficult

-Temperatures in March often remain as high as in February, but with the heavy rains, the rising levels of humidity begin to make conditions less comfortable.
+Temperatures in March often remain as high as in February.
+Combined with the heavy rains, this results in high levels of humidity that can be quite uncomfortable.

 Flooding is possible at some national parks.